Do I need Planning Permission for Roofing Projects?

 - No alteration can be higher than the highest part of the roof.

-- Side facing windows to be obscure glazed and any opening to be 1.7 m above the floor.
+- The side facing windows to be obscure glazed and any opening to be 1.7 m above the floor.

 Certain other restrictions may apply to your particular property.